Gonzaga Bulldogs men's basketball: Saint Mary's College (California)

 Gonzaga's biggest rivalry is with fellow West Coast Conference foe Saint Mary's.
 Many analysts and members of the media have touted the Gaels vs. Zags as one of the best, if not the best, college basketball rivalry on the West Coast, as both teams have been consistently the two top teams in the conference over the last 2 decades.
-Gonzaga and Saint Mary's have combined to win 19 out of the last 23 conference championship games (Gonzaga 17, San Diego 2, Saint Mary's 2).
-Currently Gonzaga leads the series 72–31.
+Gonzaga and Saint Mary's have combined to win 24 out of the last 26 conference championship games (Gonzaga 20, Saint Mary's 4, San Diego 2).
+Currently Gonzaga leads the series 81–35.